kubeshop/testkube/docs/docs/test-types/executor-maven.md

 Testkube allows you to run Maven-based tasks which could be also tests.
 For example, we can easily run JUnit tests in Testkube now.

+Default command for this executor: mvn
+Default arguments for this executor command: --settings <settingsFile> <goalName> -Duser.home <mavenHome>
+(parameters in <> are calculated at test execution)

 export const ExecutorInfo = () => {
    return (
     <div>